+Sea Kayaking in Seward

-Planning Your Trip "To the lover of wilderness, Alaska is one of the most wonderful countries in the world." - John Muir, Travels in Alaska
+"To the lover of wilderness, Alaska is one of the most wonderful countries in the world."

+- John Muir, Travels in Alaska

+Planning Your Trip

-About Us Northern Lights High Adventure (NLHA) is a program dedicated to the development of young leaders, set within the great Alaskan backcountry.
+2021 Staff Week, Denali National Park About Us Northern Lights High Adventure (NLHA) is a program dedicated to the development of young leaders, set within the great Alaskan backcountry.
 With the pillars of Scouting as the foundation, we offer unparalleled outdoor experiences that will challenge and build the leaders of tomorrow, while promoting teamwork and creating memories that last a lifetime.
 Getting Started Each trek is customized to the goals and skills of the Crew and can include additional options not listed here.
-In order to experience the best opportunities possible for your Crew, it is recommended to contact NLHA Backcountry Trek Manager, Stephanie Kelly, to discuss options: northernlightshighadventure@gmail.com.
-When planning your Northern Lights High Adventure trek consider the following:

-- What are the goals for your adventure?
+We recommend starting out with a brief call to Steph Kelly, NLHA Backcountry Manager, to learn more about opportunities for your Troop! northernlightshighadventurebase@gmail.com 937-925-0004 Trip Tips - What are the goals for your adventure?
 (Examples: teamwork, individual leadership development, physical challenge, etc.) - What activities or locations unique to Alaska are you most interested in?
-(Canoeing, sightseeing, glaciers, wildlife, mileage or hiking goals, history, merit badge(s), etc.) - What are the desired dates and time period you wish to spend in Alaska? - What is the necessary preparation, personal gear, and training your Crew will need prior to coming to Alaska?
+(Canoeing, sightseeing, glaciers, wildlife, mileage goals, history, merit badge(s), etc.) - What are the desired dates and time period you wish to spend in Alaska?
+We recommend no less than 10 days on the ground, and a date commitment as quickly as possible. - What is the necessary preparation, personal gear, and training your Crew will need prior to coming to Alaska?
 All locations and trek details are subject to change due to weather and land use permitting.
-What to Know
+Changes made to the itinerary are subject to additional fees.